MyGoodNautilus/MyGoodNautilus.github.io/README.md

 # Benjamin Ecker

 My portfolio, currently a work in progress.

-This is standard practice.
-Progress tends to be, too.
+But even progress is a work in progress, so that doesn't matter.

 ## Who I Am